plycos/XQLite/README.md

 A lightweight, type-safe SQL query builder for Java.
 Compose SQL queries using a fluent, immutable API that abstracts away AST details and provides convenient rendering and parameterization.

+The project is written in JDK8 for maximum compatibility across projects.
+This library should be drag and drop for anything JDK8+.

 > **Note:** XQLite Java is an early-stage project and is **not a fully featured SQL builder**.
 It currently supports a limited subset of SQL and may lack advanced features found in mature libraries.

 ## Roadmap